Juvenile Mentoring Program

 Pre-Application Procedure

 Preapplication coordination is required.
 An environmental impact statement is required for this listing.
-An environmental impact assessment is not required for this listing.
 This program is eligible for coverage under E.O.
 12372, "Intergovernmental Review of Federal Programs."
 An applicant should consult the office or official designated as the single point of contact in his or her State for more information on the process the State requires to be followed in applying for assistance, if the State has selected the program for review.
 See program announcement regarding preapplication coordination (if any), environmental impact information, and coverage under E.O.
 12372.
 Generally, E.O.
 12372 does not apply to grants for technical assistance, research that is national in scope, or research that is not designated to benefit a particular state.
 Application Procedures (092): Applicants for DOJ funding can submit applications online through either the federal grants portal Grants.Gov (www.grants.gov) or the DOJ’s Grants Management System (GMS) (https://grants.ojp.usdoj.gov).
 Each program announcement will specify which system should be used for that program and will contain detailed technical instructions on how to register with the system as well as apply for funding.
 Applicants are generally required to register and create a profile in GMS.
 Specific application instructions for program announcements are available at the Office of Justice Programs web site (http://www.ojp.gov/funding/solicitations.htm).

 Application Procedure